Skip to content

 Step 6: Version your Component

 ODTP relies on tagged versions of Component.
 In the ODTP Orchestrator you need a version tag for the Component to register it.
 Use Semantic Versioning ⧉ for your Component.
+For instance: v0.1.0 or v0.2.0-alpha.

 Step 7: Publish your tool in the ODTP Zoo.